ggiammat/mattermost-missed-activity-notifier/README.md

 ⚠️ **The plugin is in development state and needs further testing to be sure it can work in all situations.
 I tested only in one server with around 30 users and very few messages.
 Also, it is the first plugin for Mattermost I write and also my first project in Golang, so I'm sure the code can be greatly improved.**
 ## User Preferences

-The plugin works autonomosly after the initial configuartion done at administration level (see "Plugin Configuration" section).
+The plugin works autonomously after the initial configuration done at administration level (see "Plugin Configuration" section).
 However, each user can customize some aspects of the plugin using the `/missedactivity` [slash command](https://docs.mattermost.com/integrations/cloud-slash-commands.html).

 ### Show the current user's preferences

 ```